Free Shipping on orders over $3,000.

 G-Shaped Kitchen With Island

 In order to fit an island in the center of a G-shaped kitchen, you will need at least 8 feet between the far countertops.
-The kitchen island should have 3-to-4-feet wide aisles on either side to keep the layout from feeling cramped.
+The kitchen island should have 3-to-4-foot wide aisles on either side to keep the layout from feeling cramped.
 You have the option to add an appliance to the island or use it as a seating or prep area to give you even more counter space.

 G-Shaped Kitchen With Island